 It’s not really all that different with sex.
 You meet someone for dinner, have a glass (or 3) of bubbly, one thing leads to another and you end up in bed (or somewhere less comfortable).
 You get caught up in the moment, Mother Nature kicks in and suddenly thoughts of a condom are out of the window – not a big deal in that moment in time.
 It’s the after the event, in the cold light of day that the ‘Oh no’ moment can occur.
 Being proactive and taking ownership of the situation is what needs to happen now.
 If you had unprotected sex and the other person didn’t know their HIV status, you now don’t know yours.
 But a bit like fixing your car, taking ownership and fixing this situation is completely possible and the power to make that decision is in your hands.
 Some people are scared of what they might find out, many ignore what has happened and continue with their normal day to day lives, some don’t even think about their health and just sweep it under the carpet.
-But power is knowledge and you are always better off knowing your status, especially as HIV is so treatable (Undetectable equals Untransmittable)
+But knowledge is power and you are always better off knowing your status, especially as HIV is so treatable (Undetectable equals Untransmittable)

 Changing this mindset is down to each and every one of us, but the more we can talk about it, the easier it is to break down the taboos and stigma that prevent a lot of people from testing and drives their fears, as well as ending the transmission and ultimately the epidemic.